 The Home screen displays when the TC8000 turns on.
 Depending upon the configuration, the Home screen might appear different.
 Contact your system administrator for more information.

 After a suspend or screen time-out, the Home screen displays with the lock sliders.
-Slide to the right toward to unlock the screen.
-For screen locking information see Un-Locking the Screen on page 2-11.
+Slide b up to unlock the screen.
+For screen locking information see Un-Locking the Screen on page 2-15.